Arthropods

 Inventory and monitoring of arthropods at Valles Caldera National Preserve, New Mexico, and Mount St. Helens National Volcanic Park, Washington - Robert Parmenter

-Community ecology of grasshoppers of the Jornada Basin and at the Sevilleta Long-Term Ecological Research sites, New Mexico, relative to climate change and vegetation dynamics - David Lightfoot
+Community ecology of grasshoppers of the Jornada Basin and the Sevilleta Long-Term Ecological Research sites, New Mexico, relative to climate change and vegetation dynamics - David Lightfoot

 Karen collecting